aden1350/scenarios/pandas/challenge-company-sales/step3.md

-# Step 3 Grouping and Aggregating the data:
+# Step 3 Grouping and Aggregating the data

 In this step, you will use Pandas to group the data by different variables and compute some aggregate statistics.

-## Requirements:
+## Requirements

 Calculate total sales by location, product code, and day using `sales_by_location()`, `sales_by_product()`, and `sales_by_day()`, respectively.
 Each function takes in two arguments, the input file name and the output file name for the calculated data.
 The output file will contain the calculated data.